Skip to content

 Documents and information to gather

 You may not need all of these for every program, but having them ready can save time.
-Take photos of documents with your phone, but keep the images clear and complete.
+Take clear photos of documents with your phone, but protect your privacy.
 If you use a public computer, do not save private documents on the desktop after you upload them.

 Item Why it may help Tip